-This course teaches students how to complete forms for various types of medical health insurance.
-It familiarizes students with the history of health insurance in America, the importance of accurate coding and the completion of claims, and the terminology common to all insurance carriers.
+This course covers the basics and fundamental concepts of healthcare insurance.
+It explains how insurance companies work together with medical practitioners in providing financial coverage for a variety of medical services, as well as the functionality of the major systems and organizations in the healthcare industry.
+It also teaches students how to complete common forms for various health insurance purposes.
+It familiarizes students with the history of health insurance in America, the importance of accurate coding and the completion of claims, along with the terminology common to all insurance carriers.

-MBC 2230 Medical Billing & Collections
+MBC 2230 Medical Billing & Coding